What is the basic format for the weekend?

-No. Everyone, the team running the events and guests spend the entire weekend together as a Christian community, isolated from the outside world.
+No. Everyone, the team running the events, and guests spend the entire weekend together as a Christian community, isolated from the outside world.
 This includes sleeping at the church.
-However, if you require special sleeping arrangement, please let us know.
+However, if you require a special sleeping arrangement, please let us know.
 We will likely be able to accommodate your needs.

-Is the Northern Virginia Great Banquet Community under the guidance of any particular church or denomination?
+Is the Great Banquet part of a particular church or denomination?